mui/material-ui/docs/src/pages/components/dialogs/dialogs.md

 ## Scrolling long content

-When dialogs become too long for the user’s viewport or device, they scroll.
+When dialogs become too long for the user's viewport or device, they scroll.

 - `scroll=paper` the content of the dialog scrolls within the paper element.
 - `scroll=body` the content of the dialog scrolls within the body element.